hermannbeugre/Thesis_Project/README.md

 # Thesis_Project
-Some applications linked a financial research project
+Some applications linked to a financial research project